 The Spence School is building an athletic and educational facility at 412 East 90th Street, New York, NY, dubbed Spence 412.
-McLaren Engineering Group’s Construction Engineering team provided local and global erection sequencing for all the steel, trusses and the hollow-core floor planks, as well as reviewed and addressed any field issues or questions from the client.
+McLaren Engineering Group’s Construction Engineering team provided local and global erection sequencing for all steel trusses and the hollow-core floor planks.
+Additionally, they reviewed and addressed all field issues or questions from the client.

 McLaren provided engineering input during construction to clarify and interpret the shoring.
 We also produced multiple erection bracing designs for: